Xiao Ou Shu, M.D., M.P.H, Ph.D

 The major scientific goals of the program are:

-- To identify environmental and genetic factors that may influence the risk and outcomes of cancer.
+To identify environmental and genetic factors that influence the risk and survival of cancer.

-- To evaluate biomarkers that could be informative for cancer risk assessment, early detection and prediction of adverse long-term outcomes.
+To identify and evaluate potentially informative biomarkers for cancer risk assessment, early detection, and prediction of cancer progression.

 To identify the determinants of disparities in cancer risk and survival at the local, national, and global levels.

 To accomplish these goals, CE members conduct research among populations at risk and among cancer patients.
 They apply a wide range of methodologies, including analytic observational studies and intervention trials and use state-of-the-art technologies, such as next-generation sequencing, metabolomics, and transcriptomics.
 The CE program is broadly organized into four main thematic areas: 1) molecular and genetic epidemiology, 2) epidemiology of nutrition, lifestyle, and environmental factors, 3) investigation of prognostic factors for cancer survival, and 4) international studies and racial disparities research.
 Another major focus of the CE program is to train the next generation of elite researchers and leaders in cancer epidemiology research.
 The CE program currently hosts two training programs: the Vanderbilt Molecular and Genetic Epidemiology of Cancer (MAGEC) training program (R25 CA160056) and the Vanderbilt-Shanghai Chronic Disease Research Training Program (VS-CDRTP, D43 TW008313).